-BiographyMichael Erskine, 35, is The Commercial Appeal's Director of Digital Media.
+BiographyMichael Erskine, 36, is The Commercial Appeal's Director of Digital Media.
 He oversees operations of commercialappeal.com and the newspaper's mobile and tablet platforms.
 Erskine, a Memphis native, joined The Commercial Appeal in 1999 after graduating from the University of Memphis with a bachelor's degree in journalism.
 He worked nine years as a reporter, covering police, education and government beats.
 In November 2008, he was named The Commercial Appeal's first Digital Content Editor, managing online operations in the newsroom and helping coordinate breaking news coverage with a web-first focus.
-In his free time, Erskine cheers for the Memphis Grizzlies and Boston Red Sox, occasionally strums a guitar and is an award-winning homebrewer.
+Erskine is married and has a young son.
+In his free time, he cheers for the Memphis Grizzlies and Boston Red Sox, occasionally strums a guitar and is an award-winning homebrewer.

 More eligible for billing options

 Starting today, more Memphis Light, Gas and Water Division customers are eligible for Net Pay and Smart Pay, two programs that provide alternative billing arrangements.